osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ## Step 4 – Configure nftables, SELinux, and Fail2Ban

+!!! note "Skip this step if you used the orchestrator (Path A)"

+    The orchestrator automates security hardening.
+If you ran it in Step 2, skip to [Step 5](#step-5-deploy-the-containerized-perfsonar-testpoint).

 Use `/opt/perfsonar-tp/tools_scripts/perfSONAR-install-nftables.sh` to configure a hardened nftables profile with optional SELinux and Fail2Ban support.
 No staging or copy step is required.

 Prerequisites (not installed by the script and should have been installed when check-deps.sh was run above):